Mayor of the Town (TV series): Production and distribution

 Rawlins-Grant Productions and Gross-Krasne Films produced the series.
 UTP was the initial distributor, followed by MCA.
 All 39 episodes of the series were broadcast in first-run syndication before generally ending in 1955.
 The Los Angeles market was an exception, as broadcasting of the series there began in 1956 with sponsorship by Richfield Oil.
+The series was filmed in black-and-white with no laugh track.

+John Rawlins and Marshall Grant were the producers and directors; Erna Lazarus was one of the writers.